oshliaer/google-apps-script-snippets-hugo-site/content/_index.md

 ### How to merge manifests

-When you take a snippet, you get two manifests: yours one in the current project and a snippet manifest.
+When you take a snippet, you get two manifests: yours in the current project and the snippet manifest.

 The snippet's manifest should just extend your manifest.
 From the example above, you can see that we need to add only one object to the simple manifest.